2017-2018 APPLICATION DEADLINE - DECEMBER 1, 2016

 Los Angeles, CA90095

-One official copy of your transcripts (and degree certificates, if applicable) must be sent to the Economics Graduate Office (address above) in the sealed envelope provided by the issuing institution, postmarked by December 1, 2015.
+One official copy of your transcripts (and degree certificates, if applicable) in both the original language and English must be sent to the Economics Graduate Office (address above) in the sealed envelope provided by the issuing institution, postmarked by December 1, 2016.
 Offers of admission cannot be made unless official hard copies of the academic records have been received.

 Requirements for U.S. Applicants: